msimecek/V2T2L/README.md

 ## Limitations

 In its current state, the solution works from start to end.
-There are a few limitations though.

-* Backend processing sometimes takes around 10 seconds, which will be optimized by eliminating queues and using Event Grid.
-* Speech to text ends after approximately 10 minutes, due to the limitation of S2T service.
-We are investigating possible workarounds.
-* S2T services sometimes collects multiple sentences before returning a result which results in long delays between spoken word and translation.
-We are investigating different strategies how to address this.
+There are a few steps to optimize - especially the UI and SignalR communication - but overall the process is functional.